-In this tutorial we will teach you how to perform factory reset Samsung Galaxy Note 4 or perform a hard reset.
+In this tutorial, we will teach you how to perform a factory reset Samsung Galaxy Note 4 or perform a hard reset.
 The process is quite simple and quick although you should keep several things in mind before starting to.

 Resetting a Samsung Galaxy Note 4 will delete all of your personal data as if you end up with out of the box.
 So, we recommend you to back up any data you do not want to lose (photos, videos, music, contacts) before performing this process.

 Now if you’ve decided to go ahead follow these instructions.